ubikOne/i3-setup/README.md

 ----

-# Tutorial to install EndeavourOS-i3 setup from scratch
+# Tutorial to install i3-setup from scratch
 **for later installs, if you have installed another DE on initial install from the ISO**

 1. get the dot files